- Professional and group harm reduction/NARCAN® training can take place in person or virtually. Supplies can be ordered

 Private training and training-of-trainers sessions for organizations, businesses, and nonprofits:

 We offer private comprehensive and customized training for local treatment facilities, police departments, businesses, school staff, legislators, and beyond.
 Our trainings last approximately two hours with a thirty-minute set-up time.
 Donations are greatly appreciated.
 We offer reduced rates for nonprofit organizations.
-To schedule, please reach out to Laura Fry at [email protected] Trainings can take place virtually or in person.
+To schedule, please reach out to Laura Fry at Laura@Live4Lali.org.
+Trainings can take place virtually or in person.